Carmella de Keyser

 Wonderful poet and reviewer Paul Short reviews 'The Liminal Light of the Night' within his regular poetry feature 'The Book Bag'.

 The Book Bag is a poetic space created by multi-talented writer Paul Short.
 It showcases the finest emerging and established contemporary poets.
 On the 9th of November, Carmella's book 'The Liminal Light of the Night' published by Hedgehog Poetry Press, was chosen as the featured work to be reviewed.
-To read Paul Short's full review, click on the below link.

 The Book Bag: The Liminal Light Of The Night by Carmella de Keyser – Paul Writes Poems